-The best travel credit cards of 2021 | CNN Underscored
+The best travel credit cards of 2022 | CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-While travel hasn’t yet returned to its formerly robust level, there’s still a lot of pent-up demand to get back on the road and into the air in the next year.
+While travel is still coming up to speed in fits and spurts, there’s still a lot of pent-up demand to get back on the road and into the air in the next year.
 And when that happens, a lot of Americans are undoubtedly going to want — no, they’re going to need — a well-deserved vacation.

 Chase Sapphire Preferred® Card: Best overall travel card